PostgreSQL backup tool

 Many PostgreSQL versions

-PostgreSQL 13, 14, 15, 16 and 17 are supported by the project.
+PostgreSQL 13, 14, 15, 16, 17 and 18 are supported by the project.
 You can backup any version from 2020

 How to install?

-You have three ways to install Postgresus: automated script (recommended), simple Docker run, or Docker Compose setup.
+You have three ways to install Postgresus: automated script (recommended), simple Docker run or Docker Compose setup.

 sudo apt-get install -y curl && \